Security

 DLL):

-Type t = Type.GetTypeFromProgID("MyDll.MyMailItem"); Note: Redemption installs itself as an Exchange Client
+Type t = Type.GetTypeFromProgID("MyDll.MyMailItem");

 SafeMailItem sItem = (SafeMailItem) Activator.CreateInstance(t);